-- (a) from 1 October 2012 and is the Chief Executive Officer and Managing Director of Boral and as such was responsible for, amongst other things: - ensuring Boral's operations and business were within the parameters set by the board from time to time and that the board was kept informed of material developments in the organisation's affairs, operations and business; - (ii) identifying and managing operational and corporate risks for Boral and, where those risks could have a material impact on Boral, formulating strategies for managing and mitigating those risks, including for consideration and endorsement (as applicable) by the board; and - (iii) managing Boral's financial and other reporting mechanisms, and control and monitoring systems, to ensure that these mechanisms and systems capture all relevant material information on a timely basis, are functioning effectively and are founded on a sound basis of prudential risk management; - (b) from 15 February 2010 and is a member of Boral's executive committee; - (c) at all material times in the United States of America for approximately 50 per cent of the year to oversee Boral's integration of Headwaters; - (d) at all material times an officer of Boral within the meaning of s 9 of the Corporations Act and r 19.12 of the ASX Listing Rules.
+- (a) from 1 October 2012 to 30 June 2020, and is the Chief Executive Officer and Managing Director of Boral and as such was responsible for, amongst other things: - ensuring Boral's operations and business were within the parameters set by the board from time to time and that the board was kept informed of material developments in the organisation's affairs, operations and business; - (ii) identifying and managing operational and corporate risks for Boral and, where those risks could have a material impact on Boral, formulating strategies for managing and mitigating those risks, including for consideration and endorsement (as applicable) by the board; and - (iii) managing Boral's financial and other reporting mechanisms, and control and monitoring systems, to ensure that these mechanisms and systems captured all relevant material information on a timely basis, awere functioning effectively and awere founded on a sound basis of prudential risk management; - (b) from the formation of the Executive Committee in financial year 2013 until his retirement as Chief Executive Officer and Managing Director of Boral on 30 June 2020, 15 February 2010 and is a member of Boral's Eexecutive Ceommittee; - (c) at all material times in the United States of America for approximately 50 per cent of the year to oversee Boral's integration of Headwaters; - (d) at all material times an officer of Boral within the meaning of s 9 of the Corporations Act and r 19.12 of the ASX Listing Rules.

-- 15. Yuen Ling "Rosaline" Ng (Ng) was: - (a) from 15 September 2013 and is the Chief Financial Officer of Boral and as such had responsibility for Boral's finance function including risk, treasury, taxation and audit; - (b) from 15 September 2013 and is a member of Boral's executive committee; - (c) at all material times responsible for the project management of the Headwaters transaction: - (d) at all material times an officer of Boral within the meaning of s 9 of the Corporations Act and r 19.12 of the ASX Listing Rules.
+15. Yuen Ling "Rosaline" Ng (Ng) was:

+- (a) from 15 September 2013 to 15 October 2020, and is the Chief Financial Officer of Boral and as such had responsibility for Boral's finance function including risk, treasury, taxation and audit; - (b) from 15 September 2013 to 15 October 2020, and is a member of Boral's Eexecutive Ceommittee; - (c) at all material times responsible for the project management of the Headwaters transaction; - (d) at all material times an officer of Boral within the meaning of s 9 of the Corporations Act and r 19.12 of the ASX Listing Rules.